Etrian Odyssey IV: Release

 The game was officially announced during the Japanese Nintendo Direct on February 23, 2012.
 The price and the release date of July 5, 2012 were confirmed during the Direct, while the official blog and Twitter account was also unveiled on the same day.
-A downloadable demo of the game was release through the Japanese eShop in June 22.
+A downloadable demo of the game was released on the Japanese Nintendo eShop in June 22.

 In Japan, the preorder bonus for the game included a soundtrack that comprises seven songs that are not used in the game.
 The soundtrack is known as Etrian Odyssey IV: Soundtrack Rough Sketch ver + Outtakes.

-In November of the same year, Atlus USA confirmed that the game was released in the United States on February 26, 2013.
+In November of the same year, Atlus USA confirmed that the game will be released in the United States on February 26, 2013.
 The launch edition of the game came with an art book and music CD.
 A downloadable demo of the game was released on the US Nintendo eShop on February 7.

 In April 2013, NIS America acquired the publishing duties of the game for Europe and Australia.
 Similar to the other regions, a downloadable demo was provided before the launch of the game and the game was then released in both retail and digital format.